daviebadger/books/restructuredtext/restructuredtext.rst

 Tip Directive
 """""""""""""

-Add a tip to a text:
+Add a tip to a text (a direct help for a user):

 .. code:: rst